 There are many reasons why you might be curious about me.

-It’s important to me that you feel comfortable seeking help and knowing I can help.
+It’s important to me that you feel comfortable seeking help and knowing that I can help.

 an Asian male psychotherapist welcoming clients in office for a psychotherapy session